DylanCorr2020/FinalYearProject/README.md

 # Set up Firebase Project with Firebase Authentication
-1. In the firebase console click on Authentication left hand side menu.'
+1. In the firebase console click on Authentication left hand side menu.
-2. Click on set up sign in method.
+2. Click on sign in method.
 3. Enable email and password and save.